Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

 where $\tilde{\mathcal{O}}$ ignores the dependence on $\log d$ and $\log(1/\varepsilon)$. \end{prop}

-\begin{rema} When we compare the algorithmic complexity in Proposition~\ref{cor:HMC:convex:outside} with Proposition~\ref{cor:LD:convex:outside}, we see that for the underdamped-Langevin-based penalized Hamiltonian Monte Carlo has complexity $K=\tilde{\mathcal{O}}(\sqrt{d}/\varepsilon^{7})$, which improves the dependence on both the dimension $d$ and the accuracy level $\varepsilon$ compared to the overdamped-Langevin-based penalized Langevin dynamics where the complexity is $K=\tilde{\mathcal{O}}(d/\varepsilon^{10})$.
+\begin{rema} When we compare the algorithmic complexity in Proposition~\ref{cor:HMC:convex:outside} with Proposition~\ref{cor:LD:convex:outside}, we see that for the underdamped-Langevin-based penalized underdamped Langevin Monte Carlo has complexity $K=\tilde{\mathcal{O}}(\sqrt{d}/\varepsilon^{7})$, which improves the dependence on both the dimension $d$ and the accuracy level $\varepsilon$ compared to the overdamped-Langevin-based penalized Langevin dynamics where the complexity is $K=\tilde{\mathcal{O}}(d/\varepsilon^{10})$.
+This is obtained under additional assumptions on the smoothness of the boundary of $\mathcal{C}$ and Hessian Lipschitzness of $f$.
 To the best of our knowledge, $\tilde{\bigO}(\sqrt{d})$ is the best dependency on dimension for the constrained sampling. \end{rema}